lorne-luo/obsidian/Workspace/Learning/AWS/SAM Template Failed to Update Lambda Env Vars.md

 ## Solution:

-Manually delete `CLASS_SFTP_HOST` env var from Lambda and rerun SAM deploy
+- Manually delete `CLASS_SFTP_HOST` env var from Lambda and rerun SAM deploy
+- Introduce some essential code change into the build package